DassHydro/dasshydro-website/README.md

 > **Note:** according to Hugo, *Shortcodes are simple snippets inside your content files calling built-in or custom templates.*

+> **Note:** for the theme colors *(css file for the almost the whole site)*, we use a custom template that you can find in <code>themes/hugo-theme-learn/static/css/theme-dasshydro.css</code>.
+You can select another, see [this page](https://learn.netlify.app/en/basics/style-customization/#yours-variant).

 <a name="reporg"></a>
 ## 2. Repository organisation
 <ul>